 What are the .44 and .96 Multipliers?

 .44 multiplier has to be taken into account because not all free throws take up a possession.
-Technical foul shots along with “and 1’s” do not, while there are more than two free throws on one possession with a three-shot foul.
+Technical foul shots along with “AND 1″s do not, while there might be more than two free throws on one possession.
 Research has determined that about 44% of all free throws take up possessions.
 The .96 multiplier accounts for team offensive rebounds in situations where a missed shot is tipped out of bounds by a defensive player, continuing the possession without an offensive rebound being credited.